-This post is on game trap of money focused on my own assumptions and experience.
-Understanding driven purely from the prospective of my ability to correlate the offerings and reasoning on the offerings by various governments of different countries.
+Game Trap – Governments of lost or dying economies offering residentship, passports and nationality by showing gloomy pictures.
+These offerings are made against the capacity to make huge and significant investments in the country.
+This post is on a game trap of money focused on my own assumptions and experience.
+Understanding is driven purely from the perspective of my ability to correlate the offerings and reasoning on the offerings by various governments of different countries.

+Rather than fooling foreigners is there a possibility to support & recover economical graves.
+Maybe by adding flavours of mobile payments, low-cost cross border remittances, electronic payments and giving freedom from cash and real currency.
 It’s important to study the facts of game i.e. offerings, but if you’re presented with a real opportunity, don’t risk losing it.
-But taking time required to complete due diligence is needed before any such big commitment.
+But taking the time required to complete due diligence is needed before any such big commitment.

-Why most of the countries, which are in serious trouble or on the path to fall in financial pit are the only or mostly in the list of dream sellers for best life, excellent life and luxurious life.
+Why most of the countries, which are in serious trouble or on the path to fall in the financial pit are the only or mostly in the list of dream sellers for best life, excellent life and luxurious life.
 In recent time (even this is still on) media is doing more than adequate job of covering the futile dance between the Eurozone “leaders” and Greece.
 But Greece is not the only country facing fundamental economic challenges.
 Southern slice of Europe- France, Spain, Portugal, Italy and Greece, should unilaterally reschedule their sovereign debt obligations.